n-ckr-ch-rds-n/interviews/quiz_questions.md

 # Quiz Questions
-##### What do you understand by estimation? (e.g. planning poker, T-shirt sizing) How would you work out how long something would take?

 ##### Why are cache invalidation and naming things considered the hardest things in programming?
 - I'm going to treat this as two questions: why is cache invalidation hard? and why is naming things hard?
 - I don't know enough to know if these are really the hardest things in programming.
 I suspect not, but anyway...